-What is a Brow lift or forehead lift procedure?
+What is a Brow lift?

 My upper eyes droop and look tired all the time.

-A person with lots of frown wrinkles, a 'worried look', a 'sad look', or an 'angry look' may be treated with Botox, but the effects are only temporary, and the costs can add up after a few treatments.
-With botox, the forehead can sometimes look 'frozen'.
+A Brow lift, on the other hand, will make the eye complex appear more open and 'fresh.'
+A person with very severe 'hooding' of the upper eyelid will benefit from both brow lift and eyelid skin resection, or blepharoplasty.A person with a lot of frown wrinkles, a 'worried look', a 'sad look', or an 'angry look' may be treated with Botox, but the effects are only temporary and the costs can add up over time.
+With botox, the forehead can sometimes look 'frozen.'

 In contrast, a minimally invasive brow lift works by weakening the muscles that work to pull down or crease together the brows.
 The muscles that elevate the brow remain fully active.
 As a result, the brow is elevated, the 'worry lines' and forehead wrinkles are vastly improved.